 - Germany (Krefeld)

-A male Linne’s two-toed sloth (Choloepus didactylus) named Jan – a resident at Krefeld Zoo in Germany since 30 April 1986 – is at least 51 years 325 days old as of 22 March 2022.
-Although born in the wild in South America, Jan was estimated to have been aged around six months when found on 1 May 1970, which means he is likely to be over 52 years of age.
+A male Linne’s two-toed sloth (Choloepus didactylus) named Jan – a resident at Krefeld Zoo in Germany since 30 April 1986 – is at least 53 years old as of 25 July 2023.
+Although born in the wild in South America, Jan was estimated to have been aged around six months when found on 1 May 1970.
 The zoo has nominated 30 April as his birthday.

 In the wild, the typical lifespan for two-toed sloths is around 20 years old; in captivity, that increases by around 10–20 years.